 Am I a Pharisee like those Jewish scholars in the Gospels?

-Sometimes I can see where they’re coming from when they challenge Jesus again and again in Matthew, Mark, Luke and John’s books of the New Testament.
+Sometimes I can see where they’re coming from when they challenge Jesus again and again in the Gospels.

 Except when their misunderstandings and words echo in my heart and life.